Navigation to Montreal Convention

 Whether your baggage is lost, delayed or damaged, it should be reported immediately.
 For damaged baggage, you have within 7 days to claim against the airline.
 When baggage is delayed, the deadline is longer, and you have 21 days in which to report the issue.
 In the event your suitcase is officially lost, there is a period of 2 years when you may make your claim.

 With the loss or damage of baggage, it is not always possible to replace everything with the compensation amount described above and money cannot replace personal or sentimental belongings.
 When your luggage is delayed, it can ruin a trip as you may have packed essentials in your checked-in bag.
 That is exactly why passengers should still assert their rights in such cases.
 There is the option of choosing MYFLYRIGHT to help pursue your claim, with no financial risk and minimal time and effort.
 Only in the event of a successful outcome is a 25% commission fee, plus VAT, applied.
+If we have to engage our external lawyers, we charge a surcharge of 10%.

 Compensation under the 1999 Montreal Convention